pkorneev/pkorneev/README.md

 ### Hi there 👋
-🌱 I’m currently working as a Software Engineer at Jamf.
+🌱 I’m currently working as an AI Engineer at Veeam.

 ## 🛠️ Skills